Certifying the Origin of Goods Under the New Canada-United States-Mexico Agreement (CUSMA)

 The certificates of origin for goods imported under the tariff preference of the North American Free Trade Agreement (NAFTA) will not be valid for goods imported under a tariff preference of the new Canada-United States-Mexico Agreement (CUSMA).

-CUSMA is scheduled to enter into force on July 1, 2020, replacing the North American Free Trade Agreement (NAFTA), and there will be no transition period.
+CUSMA entered into force on July 1, 2020, replacing the North American Free Trade Agreement (NAFTA), and there will be no transition period.

 Unlike the NAFTA Certificate of Origin, the new agreement does not require a specific format for CUSMA proof of origin, instead the agreement requires that very specific data requirements be supplied on the document produced by a party to the transaction.
 As is the case for the NAFTA certificate, the CUSMA document can also be issued for a blanked period.